 Your sickness absence policy must state what your sick pay arrangements are.

-How to get your sickness absence policy understood
+How to ensure your policy is understood

 Ensure that all employees know where to find the sickness absence policy, whether it’s in their Contract of Employment or another accessible location such as the Employee Handbook or company Intranet.